ffynn/FFynn/README.md

 ---
 I used to be really good at developing iOS apps, but then I realized that I'm more interested in product design (especially after getting more involved with design).

-I currently live in Beijing, China, where I work as a product lead at TaiHuoNiao.
+I currently live in Beijing, China, where I work as a product lead at TAIHUONIAO.
 When I'm not working, I like to take pictures and play with my Switch and PS4.

 ---